Internet Protocol: Version history

 The assignment of the new protocol as IPv6 was uncertain until due diligence assured that IPv6 had not been used previously.
 Other Internet Layer protocols have been assigned version numbers, such as 7 (IP/TX), 8 and 9 (historic).
-Notably, on April 1, 1994, the IETF published an April Fools' Day joke about IPv9.
+Notably, on April 1, 1994, the IETF published an April Fools' Day RfC about IPv9.
 IPv9 was also used in an alternate proposed address space expansion called TUBA.
-A 2004 Chinese proposal for an "IPv9" protocol appears to be unrelated to all of these, and is not endorsed by the IETF.
+A 2004 Chinese proposal for an IPv9 protocol appears to be unrelated to all of these, and is not endorsed by the IETF.

+IP version numbers

+As the version number is carried in a 4-bit field, only numbers 0–15 can be assigned.

 Reliability

 The design of the Internet protocol suite adheres to the end-to-end principle, a concept adapted from the CYCLADES project.
 Under the end-to-end principle, the network infrastructure is considered inherently unreliable at any single network element or transmission medium and is dynamic in terms of the availability of links and nodes.
 No central monitoring or performance measurement facility exists that tracks or maintains the state of the network.
-For the benefit of reducing network complexity, the intelligence in the network is purposely located in the end nodes.
+For the benefit of reducing network complexity, the intelligence in the network is located in the end nodes.

 As a consequence of this design, the Internet Protocol only provides best-effort delivery and its service is characterized as unreliable.
 In network architectural parlance, it is a connectionless protocol, in contrast to connection-oriented communication.
 Various fault conditions may occur, such as data corruption, packet loss and duplication.
 Because routing is dynamic, meaning every packet is treated independently, and because the network maintains no state based on the path of prior packets, different packets may be routed to the same destination via different paths, resulting in out-of-order delivery to the receiver.

-All fault conditions in the network must be detected and compensated by the participating end nodes.
+All fault conditions in the network must be detected and compensated for by the participating end nodes.
 The upper layer protocols of the Internet protocol suite are responsible for resolving reliability issues.
 For example, a host may buffer network data to ensure correct ordering before the data is delivered to an application.

 IPv4 provides safeguards to ensure that the header of an IP packet is error-free.
 A routing node discards packets that fail a header checksum test.
 Although the Internet Control Message Protocol (ICMP) provides notification of errors, a routing node is not required to notify either end node of errors.
 IPv6, by contrast, operates without header checksums, since current link layer technology is assumed to provide sufficient error detection.